MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 The custom metric without *CASE()* operator is maybe easier to read by humans, but it brings some disadvantages.

-- per each resulting attribute value ("Michal") we need a separate custom metrics, for other attribute values the metric returns zero
+- per each resulting attribute value ("Michal"), we need a separate custom metrics, for other attribute values the metric returns zero

-- Operator *COUNTIF()* is locked for user attribute.
-Results grouped by another attribute e.g. country requires change of condition to specific country code e.g. *COUNTIF(CaseEvents, country == "DE"*).
+- Operator `COUNTIF()` is locked for user attribute.
+Results grouped by another attribute, for example, country requires change of condition to specific country code, for example, `COUNTIF(CaseEvents, country == "DE")`.